mozilla-services/autopush/docs/http.rst

 Unsubscribe Channel
 ~~~~~~~~~~~~~~~~~~~

 Remove a given ChannelID subscription from a UAID.
+(See: :class:`~autopush.web.registration.ChannelRegistrationHandler`)

 **Call:**